-Haruki's parents aren't worried because they've been able to meet lots of different doctors with expertise to help support Haruki as he grows up living a healthy, active life.
-Meet Emma 9 years old "Do you like this dress?
+9 vears old Haruki's parents aren't worried because they've been able to meet lots of different doctors with expertise to help support Haruki as he grows up living a healthy, active life.
+"Do you like this dress?
 I made it myself!
 It has stripes!"
 Personality Emma has a big personality.
-She loves being the center of attention to show off all her favorite outfits and will talk your ear off about her two sisters: "They're both taller than me now, but that's only because they don't have achondroplasia."
+She loves being the centre of attention to show off all her favourite outfits and will talk your ear off about her two sisters: "They're both taller than me now, but that's only because they don't have achondroplasia."
 Two Sisters 7 and 16 years old Do not have achondroplasia.